datstartup/ubuntuopenbox/Waiting/2021-02-19-patch-upower-mouse-battery-low.md

 In the past I was annoyed by the system notification about "mouse battery low" to the point that I just changed a still-good battery to get over it.

-This time I decided to tackle it once and for good.
+This time I decided to tackle it once and for all.

 I found this post [https://wrgms.com/disable-mouse-battery-low-spam-notification/](https://wrgms.com/disable-mouse-battery-low-spam-notification/). **All the credit go to the author**